 Ways to Use Healing Frequencies

 If you prefer a more hands-on approach, you might explore acoustic tools like tuning forks, singing bowls, or chimes tuned to specific frequencies.
 These instruments create vibrations that can be felt physically, making them ideal for meditation.
-For an even deeper experience, vibroacoustic furniture - such as chairs, beds, mats, or pillows - uses built-in subwoofers or transducers to deliver low-frequency vibrations directly to your body.
-This setup allows for a truly immersive session.
+For an even deeper experience, vibroacoustic furniture uses built-in subwoofers to deliver low-frequency vibrations directly to your body.

 Benefits of Sound Therapy

-Sound therapy’s effects can be felt right away, but they also build over time.
+Sound therapy's effects can be felt right away, but they also build over time.
 Studies show that it can lower stress hormone levels and improve relaxation.
-For example, listening to binaural beats for just 10 minutes a day over a month has been linked to faster cognitive processing.
+Listening to binaural beats for just 10 minutes a day over a month has been linked to faster cognitive processing.

 "Sound therapy is a complementary therapy that relies on specific tones, frequencies and vibrations to promote healing and relaxation." – UCLA Health